 Some cats with HCM are asymptomatic, but others exhibit labored breathing and lethargy from congestive heart failure.
 Your vet may use an echocardiogram or genetic testing to see if your cat suffers from this condition.
 Your vet will likely prescribe medication to help your cat live more comfortably.
 Asymptomatic cats may live for many years, but the disease is progressive.

 Savannahs take up to three years to fully mature, and Bengals up to two.
 Your mix will mature slowly, so choose a food designed specifically for kittens to avoid your kitten growing too quickly.
 Protein and fat levels should support slow, steady growth.
 Kittens need a specific calcium-phosphorus ratio for proper bone development.
 Look for a formula with .8 to 1.6% calcium on a dry matter basis.
-Wet cat food contains more moisture than kibble; if your cat is prone to urinary tract infections, this additional moisture can help reduce the frequency of her infections.
+Wet and fresh cat food contains more moisture than kibble; if your cat is prone to urinary tract infections, this additional moisture can help reduce the frequency of her infections.
 Your Savannah Bengal mix will likely prefer to drink fresh running water and may turn on the spigot herself.
 She’ll appreciate a fountain drinker.

 Any cat food you choose should be AAFCO certified as a complete and balanced diet for your feline.
 In the wild, animal meat comprises the most significant part of the feline diet.
 Their diet should reflect what they evolved to eat.
 They consumed high amounts of protein, moderate amounts of fat, and a minimal amount of carbohydrates.
 Their prey provided adequate vitamins and minerals.
 Regardless of which type of food you choose, read the label.
 Look for meat, meat by-products, or seafood among the first few ingredients.
 These ingredients suggest the food contains enough animal-source ingredients to supply essential amino acids and fatty acids without additional supplements.
-For cats prone to urinary tract issues, a low magnesium wet food may be worth the extra expense.
+For cats prone to urinary tract issues, a low-magnesium wet food may be worth the extra expense.

 Breeders & Kitten Costs